Nutation Damping from Core-Mantle Boundary Topography: Introduction

-Dissipative processes contribute to dampen the resonance of the Earth's nutation with the rotational mode known as the Free Core Nutation (FCN), causing the observed phase-lag between the tidal forcing and the Earth's response.
+Dissipative processes contribute to dampen the resonance of the Earth's nutation with the rotational mode known as the Free Core Nutation (FCN), causing the observed phase-lag between the tidal forcing and the Earth's response \cite{DehantMathews2015,MathewsEtAl2002}.
 Most of this occurs at the Core-Mantle Boundary (CMB), though some damping also occurs at the Inner-Core Boundary (ICB).
-Overall, this damping is relatively weak, measured with a quality factor at approximately\cite{VondrakRon2017,NurulHudaEtAl2020,ZhuEtAl2021,ZhangShen2021a} $Q_\mathrm{FCN}\approx 20,000\pm2500$, corresponding to a total dissipated power of\cite{Buffett2010a} $P\approx 9.5\times10^{6}\,\mathrm{W}$.
-In current models, this value is attributed to Ohmic dissipation of electric currents induced in the core’s conducting boundaries, a phenomenon referred to as Electromagnetic (EM) coupling \cite{Buffett1992,BuffettEtAl2002}.
-While the existence of these currents in the conducting inner core is hardly in doubt, their presence at the CMB is less certain due to the presumed low conductivity of the lower mantle \cite{Tyburczy2015}.
-It is customary to parametrize the torque produced by the core on the mantle with a single complex \textit{coupling constant}, labeled $K_\mathrm{cmb}$, with $\mathrm{Re}(K_\mathrm{cmb})$ proportional to the non-dissipative part of the torque, and $\mathrm{Im}(K_\mathrm{cmb})$ proportional to its dissipative part \cite{Rekier2022a}.
-Based on the value of $\mathrm{Im}(K_\mathrm{cmb})$ inferred from observations, the dissipated power at the CMB amounts to $P\approx8\times10^6\,\mathrm{W}$ in physical units (see Methods).
+Overall, this damping is relatively weak, measured with a quality factor at approximately $Q_\mathrm{FCN}\approx 20,000\pm2500$ \cite{VondrakRon2017,NurulHudaEtAl2020,ZhuEtAl2021,ZhangShen2021a}.
+In physical units, this corresponds to a total dissipated power of $P\approx 8\times10^{6}\,\mathrm{W}$ at the CMB (see Sec.~\ref{sec:FCN}).
+Dividing by the CMB surface gives an average power flux of $\mathcal{P}\approx5\times10^{-8}~\mathrm{W/m^2}$.
+Though small, this value has proven challenging to explain physically.
+Current models attribute it to Ohmic dissipation of electric currents in the lowermost mantle, a phenomenon referred to as Electromagnetic (EM) coupling \cite{Buffett1992,BuffettEtAl2002,MathewsGuo2005}.
+This interpretation relies on a conductivity of the lowermost mantle comparable to that of the upper core, which are generally disfavored by mineral physics studies \cite{Tyburczy2015}.
+While higher values might be possible \cite{OhtaEtAl2012,OhtaEtAl2014,HoEtAl2024}, an alternative dissipative mechanism is desirable to bridge the gap between theory and observations.